-The CCI's review is similarly unpredictable, but for different reasons.
-With no Phase I/Phase II distinction and a 210-calendar-day statutory maximum review period, review in India can be quite daunting, especially for cases that do not pose significant issues.
-In addition, many procedural rules in India have been established through local practice rather than through established, published guidelines, reducing clarity on issues such as completeness review, evaluation of the CCI's jurisdiction to review, and calculation of the likely review period for individual transactions.
+The CCI's review is similarly unpredictable, albeit for different reasons.
+With no Phase I and Phase II distinction and a 210-calendar day statutory maximum review period, review in India can be quite daunting, especially for cases that do not pose significant issues.
+In addition, many procedural rules in India have been established through local practice rather than through established, published guidelines, reducing clarity on issues such as completeness review, evaluation of the CCI's jurisdiction to review and calculation of the likely review period for individual transactions.

-Simplified procedure v ordinary procedure
+Simplified procedure versus ordinary procedure

-Most mandatory, pre-closing filing jurisdictions in the Asia-Pacific region do not permit filing of a simplified form for cases without competition issues (although certainly less information can be included in the ordinary filings for such cases regardless of jurisdiction).
-However, in 2014, China introduced a new simplified procedure that has dramatically improved the review process for qualifying transactions in that jurisdiction.
+Most mandatory, pre-closing filing jurisdictions in the Asia-Pacific region do not permit filing of a simplified form for cases without competition issues.
+However, in 2014, China introduced a new simplified procedure17 that has dramatically improved the review process for qualifying transactions in that jurisdiction.